Shri-991987/GenZ-Career-Aspiration-Analysis/README.md

 #### Data Analysis:

 Use MySQL queries to extract key insights and export the results into Excel.
+Donw using SQL queries described in the "SQL.txt" file.
 Open the Excel file to explore the interactive dashboards and visualizations.
+This can be observed in "Dashboard" file.

 Review Findings: